camunda/camunda-docs/docs/components/connectors/protocol/rest.md

 ## Error handling

-In case of an error, the REST Connector will throw an error.
-You can see the error response in the `error` variable in Operate (click on the REST Connector in Operate to see this variable).
+If an error occurs, the Connector throws an error and includes the error response in the `error` variable in Operate.
+Click on the REST Connector in Operate to see this variable.

-Here's an example of what the `error` variable might look like:
+The following example shows the `error` variable in an error response:

 ```json
 {